 Oven cook for best results & a golden brown topping

-- Preheat oven to 350F, remove sleeve & film from wooden tray of lasagna.
-Place tray in oven, bake for 30 minutes or until golden brown
+- Preheat oven to 425F, remove sleeve & film from wooden tray of lasagna.
+Place wooden tray in oven (Place in middle of the oven to prevent tray from catching), bake for 35-40 minutes or until golden brown

 - Remove from oven & allow to stand for a minimum of 5 minutes to firm up before serving